 - Be alert for other road users, ranging from heavy vehicles to bicycles, and check your speed accordingly.

-- Know the fire risk and of any burn bans or Industrial Fire Percaution Level (IFPL) restrictions before entering.
+- Know the fire risk and of any burn bans or Industrial Fire Precaution Level (IFPL) restrictions before entering.

 Those interested in learning about planned forest activities in Tiger Mountain or nearby may use our Habitat Conservation Plan, recreation planning, Forest Practices Application Review System (FPARS), and State Environmental Policy Act (SEPA) web pages to find out about proposed and authorized timber harvests, thinning projects, road projects, planning efforts, and other activities.

-Located near Issaquah, Tiger Mountain State Forest offers a diverse range of recreational opportunities, including hiking, horseback riding, mountain biking, hang gliding, and paragliding.
+Located near Issaquah, Tiger Mountain State Forest offers a diverse range of recreation opportunities, including hiking, horseback riding, mountain biking, hang gliding, and paragliding.

 To access recreation sites on DNR-managed land with your vehicle, you'll need a Discover Pass, your ticket to Washington's great outdoors.

 All Tiger Mountain trailheads are day use only.
 No campgrounds available.
-You may not camp outside of a desingated campground.
+You may not camp outside of a designated campground.

 Dogs allowed on leash.
 Horseback riders may bring unleashed dogs controlled by voice command.

 You'll also find low-impact recreation opportunities in the nearby West Tiger Mountain Natural Resources Conservation Area, Middle Fork Snoqualmie Natural Resources Conservation Area, Rattlesnake Mountain Scenic Area, and the Mount Si Natural Resources Conservation Area.
 Use our statewide interactive recreation map to find recreation opportunities near you.

 Expect heavy truck traffic on Main Tiger Mountain Road (#4000) on weekdays.
 Recommend using Master Link or NW Timber trails to avoid road climb.